microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#telemetry_event" name="telemetry_event" class="anchor">Telemetry Notification (:arrow_left:)</a>

 The telemetry notification is sent from the server to the client to ask the client to log a telemetry event.
+The protocol doesn't specify the playload since no interpretation of the data happens in the protocol.
+Most clients even don't handle the event directly but forward them to the extensions owing the corresponding server issuing the event.

 _Notification_:
 * method: 'telemetry/event'
-* params: 'any'
+* params: 'object'

 #### <a href="#client_registerCapability" name="client_registerCapability" class="anchor">Register Capability (:arrow_right_hook:)</a>